techiescamp/kubernetes-learning-path/README.md

 ## Kubernetes Certification Coupon

+As part of our commitment to helping the DevOps community save money on Kubernetes Certifications, we continuously update the latest voucher codes from the Linux Foundation

 - 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 20%** today using code **DCUBE20** at https://kube.promo/devops.
 It is a limited-time offer from the Linux Foundation.
 - For the best savings, opt for the CKA + CKS bundle (**$260 Savings)**.
 Use code **DCUBE20** at https://kube.promo/bundle